tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 path1: /docnonref.html
 ---

-SDKs (software development kits) and sample apps are similar to [code samples and tutorials](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a package or app.
+SDKs (software development kits) and sample apps are similar to [code samples and tutorials](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a package or sample app.
 The SDK might include libraries that you download and incorporate into your application, and can include tools, sample apps, and other code.
-Sample apps are usually self-contained applications that implement the API for a specific scenario in a specific programming language.

 * TOC
 {:toc}